bitdump/BLHeli/BLHeli_32 ARM/README.md

 - High frequency for higher throttle makes running smoother
 - The variable frequency will work as dithering making running even more smooth

-This test code also has several smaller fixes.
+This test code also has several fixes.

 Note that for the latest functionality you will also need the latest version of BLHeliSuite32.